-Abstract-We develop non-smooth motion controllers that enable redundant manipulators to perform surface tasks, that involve force/torque interactions.
-The robot joint rates are constrained within given limits.
-The end-effector is stabilized to a point, on the surface, and then tracks a trajectory on the surface, while respecting the input constraints and avoiding obstacles, and the same time applying a specific force on it.
-We show that the resulting closed loop system is uniformly asymptotically stable, and we verify our analytical development with simulations on a redundant robotic manipulator model.
+Abstract- We present a methodology to steer the end effector of a robotic manipulator, which is constrained in terms of joint rates, on the surface within the workspace, to perform surface tasks.
+We develop smooth controllers for stabilizing the end effector to a point, and for tracking a trajectory on this surface, while respecting the input constraints, and the same time applying a specific force on it.
+We show that the resulting closed loop system is uniformly asymptotically stable and we verify our analytical development with computer simulations.